mit-ccrg/mit-ccrg/README.md

     - host name `stultzlab03.csail.mit.edu`
     - used for most training tasks
     - 8 * Tesla V100 32GB

 The storage server is mounted to the training and inference servers at `/storage/remote/` for easy access.
 The home directory of the inference server (`/storage`) is also mounted to the training server.

 Quanta machines use CSAIL Ubuntu system, read [CSAIL TIG Page](https://tig.csail.mit.edu/operating-systems/csail-ubuntu/) for instructions

-Quanta machines are mainted by the [Techsquare group](stultzlab-admin@techsquare.com) and Wangzhi.
+Quanta machines are mainted by the Techsquare group (stultzlab-admin@techsquare.com) and Wangzhi.
 Message him on slack for questions regarding to the server.
 ### Anduril
 We have a workstation `anduril` at MGH with four Nvidia RTX 8000 GPUs.
 This machine is for working with PHI.